pksunkara/alpaca/README.md

-      "profile": { // Name of a method of the api "path": "/users/:login/profile", // Url of the api method "method": "post", // HTTP method of the api method [optional] (default: get) "params": ["bio"] // Arguments required for the api method [optional] }
+      "profile": { // Name of a method of the api "path": "/users/:login/profile", // Url of the api method "method": "post", // HTTP method of the api method [optional] (default: get) "params": [ // Parameters for the api method [optional] {
+            "name": "bio", // Name of the parameter "required": true // The parameter will become an argument of api method }
+        ]
+      }
     }
   }